 Active Military and Dependents

-Military personnel on active duty can request a Georgia driver's license/ID card renewal through the mail.
+- Military personnel on active duty can request a Georgia driver's license/ID card renewal through the mail.

-The same privilege is also extended to a military person's spouse and any licensed dependents or ID card holders living with the person who is on duty in a foreign domain or in a state other than Georgia.
+- The same privilege is also extended to a military person's spouse and any licensed dependents or ID card holders living with the person who is on duty in a foreign domain or in a state other than Georgia.

 In-State Grace Period

-Georgia law allows a six-month grace period for a service member whose Georgia driver's license expires while he/she is on active duty outside the State of Georgia.
+- Georgia law allows a six-month grace period for a service member whose Georgia driver's license expires while on active duty outside the State of Georgia.
 This grace period is not added to the expiration date.
 If the service member's license is not a GA Driver's License, this provision does not apply.
 The service member should contact the issuing state for more information.

 Veteran and Honorary Licenses